Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

     az dt twin create -n $dtname --dtmi $gridingstepmodelid --twin-id "GrindingStep"
     ```

-1. To setup the relationships between twin instances, first we must identify the relationship definitions in the models (.json documents) that were uploaded.
+1. Next we'll need to establish how the models relate to each other.
+To setup the relationships between twin instances, we must identify the relationship definitions in the models (.json documents) that were uploaded.
 In the case of the Factory Interface / Chocolate Factory, the relationship name is "rel_has_floors"

     ![Relationship](./images/rel_has_floors.png)